 - Walk through software and features

-Electric vehicles may come with new features, from in-cabin touchscreens to vibrating seats.
-Drivers will need to be guided through how to use their vehicles and what all those bells and whistles mean. - Understand the restart
+Electric vehicles may come with new features, from in-cabin touchscreens to vibrating seats to modes that optimize battery use during “idling.”
+(Electric vehicles don’t technically idle, but many can tap into the high-voltage battery to keep the cabin comfortable while parked, for instance during a lunch break or while completing a log.)
+Drivers will need to be guided through how to use their vehicles and what all those bells and whistles mean.

 Drivers should be informed of the role telematics will play in their work lives, including regular coaching and charging reminders based on data collected during their time driving.